dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-security/admin/unlocking-and-approving-user-accounts-vb.md

 uid: web-forms/overview/older-versions-security/admin/unlocking-and-approving-user-accounts-vb
 title: "Unlocking and Approving User Accounts (VB) | Microsoft Docs"
 author: rick-anderson
 description: "This tutorial shows how to build a web page for administrators to manage users' locked out and approved statuses.
-We will also see how to approve new users o..." ms.author: riande ms.date: 04/01/2008 ms.assetid: 041854a5-ea8c-4de0-82f1-121ba6cb2893
+We will also see how to approve new users o...
+(VB)" ms.author: riande ms.date: 04/01/2008 ms.assetid: 041854a5-ea8c-4de0-82f1-121ba6cb2893